aljeric-alcoran/reactor-app/README.md

 - 👋 Hi, I’m @al-026
 - 👀 I’m interested in building websites
-- 🌱 I’m currently learning React and React-Redux
-- 💞️ I’m looking to collaborate on highly experienced developers
 - 📫 You can contact me through alcoran026@gmail.com

 <!---